-- Interest from any M2 competitive funding program and LFS must be held in separate accounts. - Local M2 interest proceeds must be spent by the local jurisdiction on transportation activities consistent with LFS eligible transportation activities. - Interest revenues must be expended within 3 years of the fiscal year of receipt. - Interest may be accumulated for substantive projects where necessary, with prior OCTA approval, provided that the account balance does not exceed aggregate LFS payments received in the preceding three (3) years of reporting period. - All interest accumulated at the conclusion of M2 is to be expended within three years of the program sunset date (March 31, 2041).
+- Interest from any M2 competitive funding program and LFS must be held in separate accounts. - Local M2 interest proceeds must be spent by the local jurisdiction on transportation activities consistent with LFS eligible transportation activities. - Interest revenues must be expended within 2 fiscal years following the fiscal year of receipt. - All interest accumulated at the conclusion of M2 is to be expended within three years of the program sunset date (March 31, 2041).

-City Council/Board of Supervisors approval: Required if an extension is requested.
+City Council/Board of Supervisors approval: Required if a delay is requested.